ASN's Mission

 ISN Fellowship Program

-The International Society of Nephrology (ISN) Fellowship Program provides relevant and contemporary nephrology training to physicians from emerging countries, with the ultimate goal of improving the standards in the Fellows' home countries upon their return and becoming leaders in their fields.
+The International Society of Nephrology (ISN) Fellowship Program provides relevant and contemporary nephrology training to physicians from emerging countries, with the ultimate goal of improving the standards in the Fellows' home countries upon their return.
+These Fellows become leaders in their field, training colleagues and setting up new services to improve local care.

 For more information, click here.